All Blog Posts

 Preparing for Google’s third-party cookie deprecation

-Google intends to eliminate the use of third-party cookies for all Chrome users by Q3 2024, and website owners must prepare for how their websites will work once these cookies are deprecated.
+Google intends to eliminate the use of third-party cookies for all Chrome users, but the final deadline to do so has been pushed back several times, and website owners must prepare for how their websites will work once these cookies are deprecated.

 To prepare for these changes, you need to know which third-party cookies your website uses and you can use a cookie scanner to find out.